mnl12/ssdc/README.md

 ## 🖼️ Method Overview
 ![Overall diagram](images/wsol_diagram.drawio2.png)
-*patch tockens extracted from the base network (pretrained and frozen) are classified by a localization network trained with the momentum contrast.
+*Patch tockens extracted from the base network (pretrained and frozen) are classified by a localization network trained with the momentum contrast.
 The localization network additionally recieves a class-specific feature which encode information related to the specific class and is selected based on the predicted class from the Base ViT classification token.
 The localization network produces a heatmap indicating the probability of the feature belonging to the foreground.
 Embedding extractor outputs a vector embedding based on the features and the heatmap.
 The vector embeddings are stored in the queue and are used in the contrastive loss.*
 ## Results
 ![Results](images/Results_heatmap.png)
 <table>